UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Justification
 ^^^^^^^^^^^^^

-Unlike <recordChangeDate>, all of the values within <recordCreationDate> are at least accurate.
+Unlike :code:`recordChangeDate`, all of the values within :code:`recordCreationDate` are at least accurate.
 Currently this information is not used or displayed for users.
 Given this and the fact that this element is present in a very small percentage of UTK records, it does not seem useful to keep this information.
 Again, a repository system should have a way to track when a metadata datastream for a particular digital object was created.
 Therefore keeping this information adds unnecessary complexity.

-Xpath
+XPath
 ^^^^^

 :code:`recordInfo/recordCreationDate`